Qingming-Leng/NightIR-ReID/README.md

 ![Image text](image/samples.png)
 ![Image text](image/samples2.png)

 We welcome researchers to explore our dataset.
-If you need to use the NightIR01 dataset, please contact us at [qingming_leng@jju.edu.cn](mailtoqingming_leng@jju.edu.cn).
+If you need to use the NightIR-ReID dataset, please contact us at [qingming_leng@jju.edu.cn](mailtoqingming_leng@jju.edu.cn).